-The first year of the new CARE has proved to be very challenging for both administrators and employers, especially the year-end process and requirements for the new ABS and annual tax allowances.
+The new CARE Scheme has proved to be very challenging for both administrators and employers, especially the year-end process and requirements for the annual benefits statements and annual tax allowances.

-There has been a significant increase in the number of employers during the year, predominately due to the increase in the number of Academies in the Fund and a number of new admissions following WCC commissioning of services to alternative providers.
+There has been a significant increase in the number of employers during the year, predominately due to the increase in the number of Academies in the Fund and a number of new admissions following WCC and Herefordshire Council commissioning of services to alternative providers.

-The administration team is accountable to the Shadow Pensions Committee to 1st June 2015 and the Pension Committee post 1st June 2015, participating employers and scheme members.
+The administration team is accountable to the Pensions Board, participating employers and scheme members.
 The team is fully committed to providing a quality service to meet the needs of the Fund's various stakeholders and to deliver excellent customer care.